ObelusFamily/Anythink-Market-jgb8b/readme.md

-# Welcome to the Anythink Market repo
+s# Welcome to the Anythink Market repo s
-s
 To start the app use Docker.
 It will start both frontend and backend, including all the relevant dependencies, and the db.